odea-project/qAlgorithms/docs/description_qpeaks.md

 of freedom.
 Conversely, a point could have more than one degree of freedom if it represents more than one spectrum.

+Equidistance is one essential assumption of the peak model to pre-calculate the matrix and for the resulting algorithmic simplifications that arise when the matrix convolutions required during uncertainty estimation are performed.
+While this assumption is not fully true for real data, performing all calculations "the hard way" would both take a substantially longer amount of processing time, potentually making the processing software impractical to use, and require substantially more operations which introduce floating point errors.
+For very long addition chains, this could lead to destructive amplification of error and require unlimited (or very high) precision numbers, leading to further increased processing times.
+For these reasons, the assumption of equidistance is preferable if the goal is also to provide a fast software implementation of the algoritm.
+The principles described in this documentation also apply to implementations of qPeaks that make the choice to work with exact distances, however.

 ### Stage 2: Moving Regression
 The regression is performed stepwise in a nested loop.
 For every point in x, a linear regression is performed with that point set to $x = 0$ relative to the precalculated matrix.
 This